mauriziokovacic/Interviews/Questions/Questions.md

 What are the dangers of calling virtual functions in constructors and destructors?

 ## Answer
+Calling virtual functions in constructors and destructors is dangerous because uring a constructor's execution, the object's type is considered to be the type of the class whose constructor is currently running, not the derived class.
+This means that if a virtual function is called in a constructor, the base class version of the function will be executed, not the derived class version.
+This can lead to unexpected behavior and bugs.

 #
 ## Question
-What is the output of Func() and why?
+What is the output of `Func()` and why?
 What is wrong with this code?
 ```
 class Object
 {